wandersick/ws-dynamic-group/README.md

 * Version 1.2 - 20190409
     * Performance enhancement
     * Script has been separated into three sections which can be optionally enabled: Backup (Before), Main Logic and Backup (After).
-For performance reasons, only Main Logic is enabled by default
+For performance reasons, only
+      * Main Logic is enabled by default
+    * Within Main Logic, more granularity is achieved by further separating it into User Addition and User Deletion.
+Each of them can be enabled and run sequentially or in parallel as required
+      * For example, two sets of the script with similar settings, with the only difference being set A having userAddition enabled and set B having userDeletion disabled, may be run in parallel to speed up user addition and deletion

 * Version 1.1 - 20190315
     * Besides already supported method of statically creating CSV input file, dynamic LDAP input mode is now supported, where incoming.csv is generated according to a LDAP query specified in the script, live from current Active Directory domain